dawidborycki/beg-xamarin-development-book/README.md

-# beg-xamarin-development-book
+## Info
-Source code for my Apress book on Xamarin Development
+This repository contains the cource code for my [Apress book on Xamarin Development](https://www.apress.com/us/book/9781484231319)